jianzhnie/LLamaTuner/README.md

 ## Installation

+### Requirement

+- CUDA >= 11.0

+- Python 3.8+ and PyTorch 1.13.1+
+- 🤗Transformers, Datasets, Accelerate, PEFT and bitsandbytes
+- jieba, rouge_chinese and nltk (used at evaluation)
+- gradio (used in gradio_webserver.py)

 ### Install required packages

 To load models in 4bits with transformers and bitsandbytes, you have to install accelerate and transformers from source and make sure you have the latest version of the bitsandbytes library (0.39.0).
 You can achieve the above with the following commands: